Ascribed status and achieved status are two sociological terms that were coined by Ralph Linton in The Study of Man: An Introduction (1936).

 Moreover, an achieved status is reversible status as defined by Ralph Linton who has coined the term.
 A doctor who was erstwhile a school teacher can become a teacher again later, showing a reverse in his social status.

 In a nutshell, both types of social status are opposite to each other.
 While ascribed status is involuntarily earned, achieved status is voluntary.
-The former is in some cases irreversible like caste, gender, family roles; and in some cases reversible, like nationality, social class, social standing, religions, etc. The latter is reversible as discussed above.
+The former is in some cases irreversible like caste, gender, family roles; and in some cases reversible, like nationality, social class, social standing, religion, etc. The latter is reversible as discussed above.
 Moreover, the latter is also more respected and valued than the former.